 8. Make a note in your trading journal of the details of the trade and the reasons why you chose it.

-10. Contact your options broker or go online and place your bull call spread.
+10. Place your trade by contacting your options broker or like most people today, going online to place your bull call spread.
 Make sure you do it as a limit order to minimize the cost of the trade.

 12. Decide when to exit based on what happens to the underlying stock.